1706017/terraform-practice/README.md

 # terraform-practice
-All the code for practicing terraform
+All the code for practicing terraform so to create resources for aws via code